 Treatment with EEG neurofeedback is based on the theory that once individuals understand their brain activity and learn to manipulate their own brain waves, they will be able to continue to do so, long after the therapy has ended.
 Some studies have followed patients for as long as 10 years after being treated with EEG neurofeedback and have shown no significant loss of treatment gains.

 During a neurofeedback session (whether in the clinic or at home), the patient sits in front of a computer monitor with small, non-invasive electrodes attached with a little paste to the scalp through the hair to measure brain wave activity.
-This information is then transferred through a special EEG encoder/amplifier device to the computer for processing and display on the monitor.
-The monitor displays the EEG information in some form that offers feedback on how the EEG is changing from moment-to-moment.
-In many training situations, this feedback involves some sort of video game or movie that responds to changes in the EEG.
-For example, when the pattern of brain waves is more "normal" or of the desired type, the video display might become bigger and more clear; whereas when the pattern of brain waves is less "normal" or not of the desired type, the video becomes smaller and less clear.
-To be able to watch the video, the patient's brain must learn to increasingly produce the desired type of brain waves.
-Basically, the video now rewards the brain for producing the desired brain waves.

-Researchers from the University of London Institute of Neurology (Ros, Ruge & Munneke, European Journal of Neuroscience, 2010) have recently demonstrated that a half-hour of voluntary control of brain rhythms is sufficient to induce a lasting shift in cortical exicitability and intracortical function and that these effects are comparable in magnitude to those observed following interventions with brain stimulation using magnetic or electrical pulses.
-This direct evidence of neuroplastic changes following brainwave training adds greatly to our confidence in EEG neurofeedback as a safe and painless and relatively natural method of modulating brain function.

-DRAFT 2 | Treatment with EEG neurofeedback is based on the theory that once individuals understand their brain activity and learn to manipulate their own brain waves, they will be able to continue to do so, long after the therapy has ended.
-Some studies have followed patients for as long as 10 years after being treated with EEG neurofeedback and have shown no significant loss of treatment gains.

-During a neurofeedback session (whether in the clinic or at home), the patient sits in front of a computer monitor with small, non-invasive electrodes attached with a little paste to the scalp through the hair to measure brain wave activity.
 This information is then transferred by means of a special EEG encoder/amplifier device to the computer for processing and display on the monitor screen.
 The screen displays the EEG information in some form that offers feedback on how the EEG is changing from moment-to-moment.
 In many training situations, this feedback involves some sort of video game or movie or audio signal that responds to changes in the EEG.
 For example, when the pattern of brain waves is more "normal" or of the desired type, the video display might become bigger and more clear; whereas when the pattern of brain waves is less "normal" or not of the desired type, the video becomes smaller and less clear.
 To be able to watch the video, the patient's brain must learn to increasingly produce the desired type of brain waves.
 Basically, the video now rewards the brain for producing the desired brain waves.

 Researchers from the University of London Institute of Neurology (Ros, Ruge & Munneke, European Journal of Neuroscience, 2010) have recently demonstrated that a half-hour of voluntary control of brain rhythms is sufficient to induce a lasting shift in cortical exicitability and intracortical function and that these effects are comparable in magnitude to those observed following interventions with brain stimulation using magnetic or electrical pulses.
 This direct evidence of neuroplastic changes following brainwave training adds greatly to our confidence in EEG neurofeedback as a safe and painless and relatively natural method of modulating brain function.